 3. Hold a Hearing

-An association should hold a hearing to establish the legitimacy of the violation.
 This also allows the homeowner to explain their side and why they made the violation.
 The hearing will typically follow after the homeowner has been notified about their violation.

 When issuing the initial violation, the HOA board can establish a date and time to hold the hearing.
 This should give the homeowner enough notice.
 Should the homeowner not show up or an agreement cannot be made during the hearing, the board can consider taking the offender to a small claims court.